-I sat down to discuss these tradeoffs with my colleague Sergey, who has done a lot of the technical and emotional labor to allow us to adopt this pattern in a way that we think is both economically sensible and considerate of the risks that we need to mitigate.
+I sat down to discuss these tradeoffs with my colleague Victoria, who has done a lot of the technical and emotional labor to allow us to adopt this pattern in a way that we think is both economically sensible and considerate of the risks that we need to mitigate.

 "In data separation you need to always access data in another contract.
-You can't just work with data right there in your code," says Sergey, a native Russian-speaker.
+You can't just work with data right there in your code," says Vicky, a native Russian-speaker.
 "If we aren't so optimal about creating policies, it will be a big increase of the price of using our network - two times I think; maybe more.
 And it's pure waste - it's like burning oil when a green energy option is available."

 Let's pause for a moment to underscore the stakes here.
 History tells us with some clarity that as the price of privacy-preserving tech increases, the incidence of insecure, cost-saving workarounds also increases.
 If there is no affordable privacy layer for the blockchain - and soon - we are sentencing future beginners to an experience of insecurity.
 That's the future NuCypher was born to prevent.

 On contract upgrades and future features